osupplisson/hpv_prevalence/README.md

 ## Acknowledgements

-We are grateful to the genotoul bioinformatics platform Toulouse Occitanie (Bioinfo Genotoul, https://doi.org/10.15454/1.5572369328961167E12) for providing help and computing and storage resources".
+We are grateful to the genotoul bioinformatics platform Toulouse Occitanie (Bioinfo Genotoul, https://doi.org/10.15454/1.5572369328961167E12) for providing help and computing and storage resources.

 The authors acknowledge the  ISO 9001 certified IRD i-Trop HPC (South Green Platform) at IRD montpellier for providing HPC resources that have contributed to the research results reported within this paper. https://bioinfo.ird.fr/-http://www.southgreen.fr